UIC-ESLAS/ImprovedPlantardArithmetic/readme.md

-# Faster Kyber and Dilithium on the Cortex-M4
+# Improved Plantard Arithmetic for Lattice-based Cryptography
-This repository provides code for our implementations of Kyber and Dilithium on the Arm Cortex-M4.
+This repository provides code for our implementations of Kyber and NTTRU using the improved Plantard arithmetic on the Arm Cortex-M4.

+The current branch mostly contains code from [Faster Kyber and Dilithium on the Cortex-M4](https://github.com/FasterKyberDilithiumM4/FasterKyberDilithiumM4) and the reference code from [NTTRU: Truly Fast NTRU Using NTT](https://github.com/gregorseiler/NTTRU).
+The implementations of this branch are based on the Montgomery and Barrett arithmetic.
+The ``plantard`` branch consists of the code based on the improved Plantard arithmetic presented in ``Improved Plantard Arithmetic for Lattice-based Cryptography`` in TCHES2022-04.

 The setup for testing and evaluating of our code is based on the framework provided in the [pqm4](https://github.com/mupq/pqm4) project.
 Detailed instructions on interacting with the hardware and on installing required software can be found in pqm4's readme.